meisterluk/gdit_gdocs/README.rst

 gdit_docs is a domain-specific script collection to support tutors using Google Docs during the course.

+This project was shut down in 2013, because of a change in infrastructure.

 * old spreadsheets are templates #done
 * optional fields for point penalties including commentary possibility #done